Coefficient diagram method

 In control theory, the coefficient diagram method (CDM) is an algebraic approach applied to a polynomial loop in the parameter space.

+Method

 A special diagram called a "coefficient diagram" is used as the vehicle to carry the necessary information and as the criterion of good design.
 The performance of the closed-loop system is monitored by the coefficient diagram.

+Advantages

 The most considerable advantages of CDM can be listed as follows: